Chelsea F.C.: Honours

 Upon winning the 2012–13 UEFA Europa League, Chelsea became the fourth club in history to have won the "European Treble" of European Cup/UEFA Champions League, UEFA Cup/UEFA Europa League, and European Cup Winners' Cup/UEFA Cup Winners' Cup after Juventus, Ajax and Bayern Munich.
-Chelsea are the first English club to have won all three major UEFA trophies.
+Chelsea is the first English club to have won all three major UEFA trophies of the past, and the first club overall in the present form.
+After winning the UEFA Conference League in 2025, Chelsea became the first club to win all four main UEFA competitions.